empatterson/Lab6-interactive-maps/README.md

 # Interactive Maps
 This code creates several interactive map outputs looking at the number of Starbucks shops in LA county, California.
 The code uses a few libraries inluding Pandas and Folium which uses a javascrip library called Leaflet to build two interactive web maps.
 One map shows the number of Starbucks per zip code and the other map shows GPS locations of each
 Starbucks location in the county.
+There is a third output map that uses Folium data to create a map of 2012 unemployment rates for each state.

 ### Summary